anvilgeorge/anti-scraping-tool/README.md

 usage: ./name2ip registrant   eg. ./name2ip badscraper

 This will give you the ips associated with the registrant identfied by ip2registrant above.
+It will also create a file ASbadscraper with their ip addresses

-You will need perl and p5-Net-CIDR
+You will need perl and p5-Net-CIDR to run this script

 **file: pf.conf**
 You will need to then add those ip addresses to your systems packet filtering.